THE BIRTH OF ANOTHER KING?

 But it will be good to note that the lens sinks and rises as you turn the zoom ring.
 That may be a weak point for water droplets to fall in, so remember to use a clear or UV filter to protect the front.

-Nothing too fanciful for the rest, but there is a manual focus override and VR switch on the side of the lens.
+Nothing too fanciful for the rest, but there are a manual focus override and VR switch on the side of the lens.

 At 16mm f/4, the center is sharp but the corners suffer a little.
 Distortion and vignette clearly visible at 16mm.